The more people are in a photo, the more complex the image. This means that a group photoshoot is a challenge, mainly if you photograph large groups.

 For example, you can have a group of bridesmaids wrap their arms around each other’s backs.
 Or a parent can rest a hand on a child’s shoulder.

 Finally, before you shoot, check the faces.
 Make sure no one’s face is covered up by another.
-Check for double chins and direct the group to stand up straight and stretch their chins out a little bit.
+Check for double chins and direct the people to stand up straight and stretch their chins out a little bit.

 Lighting for Group Photos

-Ensuring light falls on every face in the photo isn’t always easy to do.
+Ensuring light falls on every face in the photos isn’t always easy to do.
 Here are a few ways to master group photo light, depending on the gear you have and the size of the group picture.

 One of the easiest ways to light a group photo is to arrange the entire group in the shade.
-This doesn’t have as much contrast and the lighting is a bit flat.
+This doesn’t have as much contrast, and the lighting is a bit flat.

 But you’ll capture everyone without squints or weird shadows.